 This federal law is aimed at tracking convicted sex offenders enrolled at or employed by institutions of higher education.
 The act requires sex offenders registered with the state to provide notice to the state of each institution of higher education that the offender is employed, carries on a vocation, or is enrolled as a student.
 To obtain additional information on this act or a listing of convicted offenders at the University, contact uwf.edu/uwfpolice/ or the University Police Department.

 This is a federal law requiring institutions of higher education to disclose campus security information, including crime statistics for the campus and surrounding area.
-Current and prospective students or employees have the right to obtain a copy of this information for this institution.
+Current and prospective students or employees have the right to obtain a copy of this information for the University.
 Students may review this information by accessing the federal government website at ope.ed.gov/security/search.asp (by typing in the "University of West Florida") or by accessing the University website at uwf.edu/uwfpolice/.
 Students may also obtain a copy of this information upon request by contacting the University Police Department.

 Beverage and snack vending machines are located in most buildings on campus, including residence halls.
 Only Buffalo Rock/Pepsi brand beverages are being sold on the Pensacola campus.
 Your Nautilus Card may be used at most of the vending locations.